Introduction – Kerberos SSO

 2. Prompt users for their password the first time they access the system by Kerberos SSO.
 Once the Foldr appliance has the users password, it is encrypted and stored within the configuration database and can then be used for future sessions.
 A benefit of this approach is that service accounts are not required for access to SMB shares and Foldr can operate in the normal manner of respecting all existing security ACLs on the file servers providing access to the shares / data.
 You can enable the prompt for network credentials feature when enabling the SSO service within Foldr Settings >> Single Sign-On >> Kerberos.

-Specify the IP addresses / subnets to be used for SSO (Applies to web app only)
+Specify the IP addresses / subnets to be used for SSO (Applies to web app and client apps using web sign-in)

 Within Foldr Settings >> Single Sign-on >> Kerberos you should now configure the subnets (or even individual IP addresses) that clients will be connecting that should use Kerberos SSO.
 Configure one subnet / address per line.